vdo/ansible-age-backup/README.md

 vdo.age_backup
 ==============

-A role to backup remote files using [age](https://github.com/FiloSottile/age) encrypted tarballs, using user's SSH keys from GitHub.
+A role to backup remote files using [age](https://github.com/FiloSottile/age) encrypted tarballs, with user's SSH keys from GitHub.

 Requirements
 ------------